MechanicOfTheSequence/nosedocs-new/noseblog.md

 I find it interesting that he's precisely the 13th king of kish, being proceeded by 12 animals previously. this gives me the impression that the animals are the 12 zodiac signs, that happened prior to the fall of man. previous to these 12 kings were kings that lived extremely long periods of time, which all seem to have ruled for times in years which are measured in "sars", with most ruling for an even number.
 I will just assume that even an even nuber of sars is either a round-trip to sirius and back or half of one.

-for me this sounds good enough for me to be "case closed" now.
+for me this sounds good enough to be "case closed" now.

 ### 2020-11-23 10:06 - the "dead" earth